WFXL: History

 WFXL's previous logo until 2009.

 The station signed on February 14, 1982, as WTSG-TV, Southwestern Georgia's first independent station.
 It was founded by Black physician Carl Gordon Jr. The station's original studio facilities were located on North Slappey Boulevard/US 82 in Albany.
 It became a charter Fox affiliate on October 9, 1986.
-However, the station itself still operated as a de facto independent because the Fox network only had one program in its lineup until April 1987 and even then, would not expand to seven nights of programming per week until 1993.
-Prior to that time, the station itself aired movies on nights where Fox had no scheduled programming.
+However, the station itself still operated as a de facto independent because the Fox network only had one program on its lineup until April 1987 and even then, would not expand to seven nights of programming per week until 1993.
+Prior to that time, the station aired movies on nights where Fox had no scheduled programming.
 Gordon sold the station to NewSouth Broadcasting in 1987.
 The station changed its call letters to the current WFXL in 1989.

 Clarion Broadcasting purchased the station in 1996.
-Clarion then sold WFXL to the Wicks Broadcast Group (which also owned fellow Fox affiliates KCIT in Amarillo, Texas, KJTL in Wichita Falls, Texas–Lawton, Oklahoma, and WPGX in Panama City, Florida as well as NBC affiliate KMTR in Eugene, Oregon). in 1998.
+Clarion then sold WFXL to the Wicks Broadcast Group (which also owned fellow Fox affiliates KCIT in Amarillo, Texas, KJTL in Wichita Falls, Texas–Lawton, Oklahoma, and WPGX in Panama City, Florida, as well as NBC affiliate KMTR in Eugene, Oregon). in 1998.
 In March 1999, Waitt Broadcasting bought the station from Wicks.
 Raycom Media acquired the outlet in December 2003 through its purchase of most of Waitt Media's stations.
 In March 2006, Raycom announced the sale of WFXL and eleven other stations to Barrington Broadcasting to meet Federal Communications Commission (FCC) rules regarding station ownership.
 The company had just acquired the Liberty Corporation, owner of NBC affiliate WALB, which it decided to keep.

 On June 1, 2006, a MH-47 Chinook military chopper traveling from Hunter Army Airfield in Savannah, Georgia, to Fort Rucker in Alabama for a training mission hit a guy wire connected to WFXL's 1000 ft tower resulting in a crash.
 While the tower and WALB's one nearby remained standing other than some guy wires, the stations were forced to temporarily cease over-the-air signals; broadcasts on cable were not affected.
 If the WFXL tower had collapsed, this could have also caused WALB's to topple as both were only 150 ft apart.
 As a result, Raycom (which at that time still operated WFXL while the sale to Barrington awaited FCC approval) acquired auxiliary transmitters and antennas for both WFXL and WALB which were installed at a backup tower at WALB's studios in Albany.

 On June 7, the WFXL tower was demolished, but in doing so one of the tower's guy wires wrapped around one for WALB's tower, as feared.
 As a result, that station's tower collapsed in an incident shown on live television.
-Since both stations were already transmitting their signals from the tower at the WALB studios they were still on the air but at low-power.
-Thirteen months later, a new tower for both WFXL and WALB was constructed and began broadcasting on July 3 at 11:35 pm.
+Since both stations were already transmitting their signals from the tower at the WALB studios, they were still on the air but at low-power.
+Thirteen months later, a new tower for both WFXL and WALB was constructed and began broadcasting on July 3 at 11:35 p.m.